What is lossless audio?

 Filmmakers, game developers, and more use lossless audio for their projects.
 They put so much time and effort into the visual aspect of their work, so falling at the last hurdle and soundtracking it with lower-quality sounds would do them a disservice.

-Physical media like DVDs and Blu-rays are often built with this in mind, but video streaming services don’t currently use lossless audio.
-This is because the bandwidth it’d gobble is simply too much, and the vast majority of people using these services probably won’t mind – or even notice, as the difference can be tiny! – lossy audio.
+Physical media like Blu-rays are often built with this in mind, but video streaming services don’t currently use lossless audio.
+This is because the bandwidth it’d gobble up is simply too much, and the vast majority of people using these services probably won’t mind – or even notice, as the difference can be tiny! – lossy audio.

 At Epidemic Sound, we get it.
 Lossless audio is important, but it’s not the right choice for everyone.
 Some people don’t think the jump in quality is that big a deal.
+We do.

 Related posts: